By Atom | Sep 27, 2023, 2:22 PM

 Is your child applying to an independent school?
 They might be invited to a school interview as part of the admissions process.

-Why private schools use interviews
+Learn why private schools use interviews

-Example questions your child might be asked
+See examples of questions your child might be asked

-Tips to help your child prepare for their interview
+Get tips to help your child prepare for their interview

 Lots of private schools include an interview as part of their entry process.
 This can seem like a daunting extra step, but it's a useful part of the process for the school, for you, and for your child.